JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 Calculating Kurtosis

-The calculated value of Kurtosis is 6.5 thasignifies that the majority of the values are concentrated around the mean
+	The calculated value of Kurtosis is 6.5 that signifies that the majority of the values are concentrated around the mean.
+High 		Kurtosis values mean that the distribution is too peak to be considered normal.

 	```
 	kurtosis(TrainingSet$SalePrice)